segp-uob/segp/dev/Worksheets/0_gettingstarted.md

 - Ensure you have a current install of npm
 - Ensure you have a current install of NodeJS
 - Ensure you have a current install of Angular CLI
-- Setup the new site as an upstream Git repo
+- Check everything is working as expected by creating a template site

-In the next workshops we are going to be using Docker and Docker-compose for running production containers.
-So now is also a good time to make sure you have these installed:
+In the next workshops we are going to be using Docker and Docker-compose for running production container and Git for version control.
+So it is also a good time to make sure you have these installed:

 - Docker
 - Docker-compose
+- Git

-Because of the way Docker works it is just not possible to install Docker without Sudo rights.
+Because of the way Docker works you will find it is just not possible to install Docker without Sudo rights.
 This is no issue on your own machines, but if you're using a lab machine, this will need to be completed inside a Vagrant VM so you can sudo.
-For non-linux builds you might also need some specific native packages depending on your operating system (like build-essential on Ubuntu).
-Try installing these packages first but bear in mind you might need to fault find until it works!
+For non-linux builds you might also need some specific native packages depending on your operating system (like build-essential on Ubuntu) and there are some desktop versions of Docker with a GUI you might like to try.Bear in mind you might need to fault find until it works!

 ## Using VM?

 I wouldn't recommend using Docker within a VM (such as Virtual Box) if you can avoid it.
-Docker runs on the hypervisor layer of your machine and using a VM can get in the way of this.
+Docker runs on the hypervisor layer of your machine and using a VM can get in the way of this but it will probably work.
 The very point of docker is to containerise the environment in a way that abstracts system specific features.
 Ie if you're on a Mac or a windows machine - an image/environment is always exactly the same.
 On this basis you should probably just install docker on your machine at root level and enjoy the benefits